 The following practices can help nonprofit incumbents protect their market share or new entrants to gain advantages when entering a new market:

 These suggestions are not a panacea for everything that stalls organizational alignment.
 But they are a start.
 Move to slow and your customers are under served.
 Move to fast, particularly in a nonprofit business environment, and your resources may get left out in the rain.
 A balance must be struck.
-But first nonprofit organizations need to identify what keeps stalling their efforts and identify existing models are available to help them become ‘unstuck.’
+First, nonprofit organizations need to identify what keeps stalling their efforts.
+They should look for existing models that can help them become ‘unstuck.’
 Looking at the startup and entrepreneurial business environments provides numerous examples of how to get there.

-Nonprofit services are often not a ‘one size fits all,’ and so developing the ‘perfect-market-fit’ is often not realized at the model building stage.
+Nonprofit services are often not a ‘one size fits all.’
+Therefore, developing the ‘perfect-market-fit’ is often not realized at the model building stage.
 It’s realized during implementation as awareness of the project’s disruption on existing processes, priorities, and outcomes.
-The larger model’s framework can be designed through an iterative process based on customer feedback – but this will often limit it applicability and relevance over time.
+The larger model’s framework can be designed through an iterative process based on customer feedback.
+However, this approach will often limit its applicability.
+Its relevance may also decrease over time.

 Shifts that cause disruption are necessary to bring the nonprofit industry forward.
-Some may call this putting the ‘cart before the horse,’ but it works as long as nonprofits are sharing some responsibility for incorporating iterative design processes when building the larger framework in the beginning.
+Some may call this putting the ‘cart before the horse.’
+It works if nonprofits share some responsibility.
+They need to incorporate iterative design processes when building the larger framework in the beginning.

 Travis Barker, MPA GCPM